History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Knaresborough Castle, begun in the 11th century

-King John added to the fortifications from 1205, and was given to hunt in nearby Knaresborough Forest.
+King John added to the fortifications from 1205 and was fond of hunting in nearby Knaresborough Forest.
 It was here in 1210 that John gave the first Maundy Money.
 The custom of giving small silver coins to elderly people still takes place on Maundy Thursday, the day before Good Friday.

 In the early 14th century Edward I and II rebuilt the castle and erected the great stone keep.
 Edward II gave the town a Royal Charter to hold a weekly market, a custom that still continues today.
 It is thought that the unfortunate Richard II was briefly kept as a prisoner at Knaresborough Castle.

-Mother ShiptonThere are several popular caves within easy distance of the town centre.
-The most famous is Mother Shipton's Cave, named for Ursula Southeil (c.
-1488–1561), a soothsayer, or prophetess, who is said to have been born in the cave.
-According to tradition Mother Shipton was said to be terrifyingly ugly.
-More importantly, she foretold the end of the world and the coming of the motor car.
+More importantly, she foretold the end of the world and the coming of the automobile, among other prophecies.
 Unfortunately for tradition, Mother Shipton's most popular prophecies were not published until long after her death, and many were the work of Charles Hindley, who wrote a highly imaginative book of Mother Shipton's sayings in 1862.

-Visitors can enter the caves, as wel las its neighbours the House in the Rock and St Roberts Cave.
-Just outside Mother Shipton's Cave is the Dropping Well, a remarkable petrifying well that turns anything to stone.
+Visitors can enter the cave where she was born and see the Dropping Well, a remarkable petrifying well that slowly turns objects to stone.
 The well was known to ancient settlers, and to the Romans, but the first written record comes from 1538.

 Water flows from an underground lake, over a high cliff, and drops into a deep pool.
 The calcium content of the water is so high that it quickly forms deposits on any item left in the pool or in the stream of water, turning it to solid limestone.
 The range of items left by visitors to be petrified is amazing, from hats and boots to kitchen utensils and pilgrims' offerings.
 One petrified object is a handbag left by mystery writer Agatha Christie.

 In the market place is Ye Oldest Chemists Shop in England, established around 1720 by an apothecary named John Beckwith.
 The shop became well known under the ownership of WP Lawrence and his son Edmund, who together operated it from 1884-1965.
-It is no longer a pharmacy, finally going out of business in 1997 after over 275 years dispensing remedies to locals, and is now a popular cafe.
+It finally went out of business in 1997 after over 275 years dispensing remedies to locals and is now a popular cafe.
 Look for the blue plaque erected on the exterior of the building by the Knaresborough Civic Society in 2006.

 Attraction Type: Town